Installation

 - How to install CSTesting

-- How to run tests
+- How to run the example test

 - How to open the HTML test report